RamonMeffert/elm-gossip/NOTES.md

 October 16, 2020

-These thing's don't really matter, but they do bother me a bit:
+These thing's don't really matter, but they do bother me a bit.
+Do note that I still _like_ elm, it's just that sometimes I miss features and/or syntax from other languages.

 ### Pattern matching